The 20 Most Fun Colleges In America

 Manhattan, Kansas

-KSU ranked highly in great quality of life, due in large part to the plethora of sports, both their Wildcat athletic teams and intramurals.
+KSU ranked highly in great quality of life, due in large part to the plethora of sports, both intramural and their Wildcat athletic teams.

 Students head off campus to take advantage of 'Aggieville' -- a throwback to KSU's original mascot -- which is an area of Manhattan packed with college bars.